argoproj/argo-events/docs/setup/nats.md

                   initialDelaySeconds: 10
                   timeoutSeconds: 5

-2. Create the event source by running the following command.
+1. Create the event source by running the following command.

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/event-sources/nats.yaml

-3. Create the gateway by running the following command,

-        kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/gateways/nats.yaml

-4. Inspect the gateway pod logs to make sure the gateway was able to subscribe to the subject specified in the event source to consume messages.

-5. Create the sensor by running the following command,
+1. Create the sensor by running the following command,

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/sensors/nats.yaml

-7. If you are running NATS on local K8s cluster, make sure to `port-forward` to pod,
+1. If you are running NATS on local K8s cluster, make sure to `port-forward` to pod,

         kubectl -n argo-events port-forward <nats-pod-name> 4222:4222

-6. Publish a message for the subject specified in the event source.
+1. Publish a message for the subject specified in the event source.
 Refer the nats example to publish a message to the subject https://github.com/nats-io/go-nats-examples/tree/master/patterns/publish-subscribe.

         go run main.go -s localhost foo '{"message": "hello"}'

-7. Once a message is published, an argo workflow will be triggered.
+1. Once a message is published, an argo workflow will be triggered.
 Run `argo list` to find the workflow.

 ## Troubleshoot
 Please read the [FAQ](https://argoproj.github.io/argo-events/FAQ/).